mbhall88/Longitude_pipeline/README.rst

 **Barcoded sample**

 If you are working with multiplexed samples (barcoded) then your directory that the basecalling was done into should contain subdirectories named after the barcode they were binned into by the basecaller.
-You will need to moved these directories (in exampe below) to a directory in the experiment pipeline.
-If you did not selected the barcoding option for basecalling, but the samples are barcoded, then do the following for the fastq files produced by the basecalling.
+You will need to move these directories (in exampe below) to a directory in the experiment pipeline.
+If you did not select the barcoding option for basecalling, but the samples are barcoded, then do the following for the fastq files produced by the basecalling.
 Note: we only work with files in the "pass" directory (if there is one).
-Additionally, if you did not basecall the data with the demultiplexing option, then just place

 .. code-block:: bash